Huawei eyes computer market as US squeezes telecom business

 A push into the market for computer architecture and software could add a new front in Huawei's battle with the Trump administration.

-Hu cited independent estimates saying the market will be worth more than US$2 trillion by 2023, adding that Huawei would invest an additional US$1.5 billion toward that effort.
+Hu cited independent estimates saying the market will be worth more than $2 trillion by 2023, adding that Huawei would invest an additional $1.5 billion toward that effort.

 He gave no timeframe or figures on current investment.